jack1jinh/Mind_EagerMOT/README.md

 # EagerMOT: 3D Multi-Object Tracking via Sensor Fusion

-This repo is the mindspore implementation of "Group-Free 3D Object Detection via Transformers"(https://arxiv.org/abs/2104.14682)
+This repo is the mindspore implementation of "EagerMOT: 3D Multi-Object Tracking via Sensor Fusion"(https://arxiv.org/abs/2104.14682)

-Improve your online 3D multi-object tracking performance by using 2D detections to support tracking when 3D association fails.
-The method adds minimal overhead, does not rely on dedicated hardware on any particular sensor setup.
-The current Python implementation run at **90 FPS** on KITTI data and can definitely be optimized for actual deployment.

 The framework is flexible to work with any 3D/2D detection sources (we used only off-the-shelf models) and can be extended to other tracking-related tasks, e.g. MOTS.